harness/developer-hub/docs/platform/approvals/adding-harness-approval-stages.md

 ### Prevent approval by pipeline executor

 If you don't want the User that initiated the Pipeline execution to approve this step, select the **Disallow the executor from approving the pipeline** option.
+Even if the User is in the selected in User Group, they won't be able to approve this step.

 ### Approver inputs